 Kathryn joined the National Archive of Computerized Data on Aging (NACDA) team in November 2017 as project manager.
 She is involved with day to day operations including data deposits, restricted-use data agreements, data user requests, as well as long-term planning of NACDA activities in the research community.

-Before transitioning to NACDA, Kathryn Lavender came to ICPSR from UofM Dearborn as a co-op student, and accepted a full-time position after graduating with her degree in economics.
+Before transitioning to NACDA, Kathryn Lavender came to the Inter-university Consortium for Political and Social Research (ICPSR) from the University of Michigan-Dearborn as a co-op student, and accepted a full-time position after graduating with her degree in economics.
 She has been involved in many areas of ICPSR, from curating data across different projects and supervising curation staff to event planning with the summer internship program.
 As of this April, Kathryn has been an official ICPSR staff member for 10 years.

 This presentation is co-sponsored by IAFOR and The University of Michigan